Implementing Laws At-a-Glance

 Organizations must appoint a person or department to be responsible for internal reporting channels.

-Organizations are required to take action (e.g., disciplinary action) against employees who hinder a whistleblower from making a report or keeping records of whistleblower reports.
+Organizations are required to take actions (e.g., disciplinary action) against employees who hinder a whistleblower from making a report or keeping records of whistleblower reports.

 When investigating a report, the Competent Authority (as defined in Question 7 below) can require the relevant organization to share its own investigation findings.

-Whistleblowers who are employees receive additional protections from retaliation if they file a report about serious anti-social activities.
-Specifically, organizations are required to seek approval from the Competent Authority prior to taking any employment measure that could be perceived as retaliation (such as dismissal or a demotion) against an employee whistleblower who issued a report about serious anti-social activities.
-The request for approval must include information prescribed by the Act.
+Whistleblowers who are employees receive additional protections from retaliation if they file a report about serious anti-social activities and are granted the status of “protected whistleblower” by the respective authority (i.e., a prosecutor or an administrative authority).
+Specifically, organizations are required to seek approval from the Competent Authority prior to taking any employment measure that could be perceived as retaliation (such as dismissal or a demotion) against an employee whistleblower with the status of “protected whistleblower” who issued a report about serious anti-social activities.
+The request for approval must include information prescribed by the WPA.

 8. Does the Competent Authority have specific investigative and enforcement powers?

 Yes.
 The Competent Authority may request documents and records as well as warn and advise organizations about how to proceed.
-The Competent Authority can also issue fines, as set out below in Question 9.
+The Competent Authority can also issue fines, as set out below in the answer to Question 9.

 9. What are the sanctions for non-compliance with the Directive and the implementing law?